Doctors With Disabilities Push For Culture Change In Medicine

 Since then, Jones has helped form a national student group aimed at "de-stigmatizing disability in medicine."
 As Jones now enters her final year of school, she says she has figured out the tools and technology she needs to succeed in medicine.

 She thinks her experience will make her an even better doctor, especially for children and families with disabilities.
-She says families might have heard the message, "Your kid needs help — your kid needs special education, your kid isn't perfect."
+She says families might have heard the message, "Your kid needs help — your kid needs special education; your kid isn't perfect."

-"I think I have the viewpoint where I could say, 'No your child is perfect.
+"I think I have the viewpoint where I could say, 'No, your child is perfect.
 Your kid is smart your.
-Your kid is capable," Jones says.
+Your kid is capable,' " Jones says.
 "This is not a tragedy.
-Disability is not a tragedy.' "
+Disability is not a tragedy."

 It's an understanding that can be critical to patients.

-"I think that part of the origins of disparities are stigmatizing attitudes," says Lisa Iezzoni, the former medical student with M.S.
+"I think that part of the origins of disparities are stigmatizing attitudes," says Iezzoni, the former medical student with MS.

-After her poor experience in medical school, Iezzoni went on to become a leading health policy researcher, directing of the Longan Institute Health Policy Center at Massachusetts General Hospital, where one focus is on disparities in health care for people with disabilities.
+After her poor experience in medical school, Iezzoni went on to become a leading health policy researcher, directing the Longan Institute Health Policy Center at Massachusetts General Hospital, where one focus is on disparities in health care for people with disabilities.

-She and other researchers have found that patients with disabilities are less likely to receive recommended treatments and screenings, like pap tests.
-One reason may be that doctors carry their own assumptions, or don't always understand the nuances and realities of living with a disability.
+She and other researchers have found that patients with disabilities are less likely to receive recommended treatments and screenings, like Pap tests.
+One reason may be that doctors carry their own assumptions or don't always understand the nuances and realities of living with a disability.

-For her and this new wave of doctors, the most "able" physician of the 21st century is the one who can relate to all patients, whatever they're facing, and has the skills and creativity to give them the best care.
+For Iezzoni and this new wave of doctors, the most "able" physician of the 21st century is the one who can relate to all patients, whatever they're facing, and has the skills and creativity to give them the best care.

 This story was produced in collaboration with WHYY's The Pulse, NPR and Kaiser Health News.